Xorlent/Easy-Cisco-Backup/README.md

 ### Background
 In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with Powershell add-on modules, but I wanted something simple and more portable.
 Beyond a Windows machine with Powershell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.

+### Prerequisites
+  - SSH only.
+If you have Telnet enabled on your switches, please address that.

 ### Installation
   - Download the latest Easy-Cisco-Backup release.
   - Right-click the downloaded ZIP, select Properties, click Unblock" and Ok.